Sunica Design logo

 Beauty Standards in Song Dynasty

-When it comes to beauty standards, the Song Dynasty took a different route compared to the plump-is-pretty ideal of the Tang Dynasty.
+When it comes to beauty standards, the Song Dynasty took a different route compared to the plump-is-pretty ideal of the Tang dynasty.
 Song society favored a delicate, fragile, and even somewhat frail appearance for women.
 This preference reflected the conservative mindset of the time, with people shying away from the bold and daring fashion of the Tang era.
 Instead, they embraced a more ethereal, slender silhouette in clothing.

 As for men, the brawny, weapon-wielding Tang image took a backseat to a more scholarly, refined persona during the Song Dynasty.
 You wouldn’t find an arsenal of weapons in a Song intellectual’s home.
 Instead, they’d be more inclined to adorn their heads with flowers and soft decorations – talk about a “blooming” sense of style!
 Just like women, the “ideal” Song Dynasty man was often portrayed as an elegant, otherworldly literatus.